AOAV’s research on manufactured explosive weapons

-AOAV’s key reports on manufactured weapons include: Wide-area impact report (pdf), Under Fire: Israel’s artillery policies scrutinised (pdf), Air Power in Afghanistan (pdf), and A Tale of Two Cities (pdf).
+AOAV’s key reports on manufactured weapons include: The Refugee Explosion (pdf), Wide-area impact report (pdf), Under Fire: Israel’s artillery policies scrutinised (pdf), Air Power in Afghanistan (pdf), and A Tale of Two Cities (pdf).

 Wide-Area Impact – Investigating the wide-area effect of explosive weapons

 This report analyses the impact of air-dropped bombs in Yemen, mortar attacks on the Syrian-Jordanian border and multiple-rocket attacks in Ukraine.

 ‘Air Power in Afghanistan’ – How NATO changed the rules, 2008-2014

 NATO's use of air strikes in Afghanistan has long been controversial.
 AOAV's new report examines how NATO was forced to change its rules for aerial bombing in populated areas.

 Ending the use of explosive weapons in populated areas